-Microsoft Teams is a secure platform that enables collaboration via text chat, voice or video call, and document sharing.
-Teams integrates with other Microsoft tools, so you can store and share files through OneDrive and SharePoint, edit Office documents, set up Planner tasks, collaborate in the Whiteboard app, or view Power BI dashboards— all from within the app.
+Microsoft Teams is a secure platform that enables collaboration via text chat, voice or video calls, and document sharing.
+Teams integrates with other Microsoft tools.
+You can store and share files through OneDrive and SharePoint, edit Office documents, set up Planner tasks, collaborate in the Whiteboard app, or view Power BI dashboards— all from within the app.

 - Create Teams and channels for organizing conversations, files, and meetings

 - Chat with text, audio, video, and file sharing

 - Make and receive calls in Teams with features like group calling and voicemail

 - Presence indicator based on activity, manual status settings, or Outlook calendar

 Faculty, staff, and students

 Teams is approved for protected health information (PHI) or personally identifiable information (PII) with Cardinal Key.